SleekView for Pods: content type & advanced content table tables

 Pods and ACTs together

 Standard custom post types and Advanced Content Types share the same UI.
-Switch between them like database tables.
+Switch between them like database tables, regardless of whether storage is postmeta or a Pods custom table.

 Relationships and bidirectional

-Show related Pods inline.
-Edit one side and see the other side update if bidirectional sync is configured.
+Show related Pods inline, with parent, child, and many-to-many resolved to titles.
+Edit one side and see the other side update if bidirectional sync is configured in Pods.

 Inline edit Pods fields

 Update prices, statuses, and selections in bulk.
-Writes go through Pods' own field handlers so validation and hooks still apply.
+Writes go through Pods' own field handlers so validation, pods_api hooks, and bidirectional relationships continue to apply.

 Audience